NithinKalidas/Appian/Integrations and Web API.md

 Web API Key based
 OAuth client Grand 2.0

-## 5. In Web API how many smart service we can use as function?
+## 5. In Web API/ a!save how many smart service we can use as function?
+Only one, To configure multiple we can provide the another smart services either in On success or on error

 ## 6. How do you implement more than one web API smart service as function

-## 7. In a!save how many smart service we can use
+## what are method of API types?
+Put post patch delete get

+## How do you handle integration error ?
+400
+500

-## 8. Web API is called in button action, how do you prevent from multiple clicks for same web API call
+## 8. Web API is called in button action, how do you prevent from multiple clicks for same web API call?

 ## 9. Web API is called in button action, how do you distinguise it is calling the same request or different request when multiple clicks are happened?

-## 10. In Integration Explain header, query parameters and request body and provide the sue case as well
+## 10. In Integration Explain header, query parameters and request body and provide the use case as well?

-## 11. How do you create service account to secure an API?

-## 12. How do you create a OAuth service account?
+## 11. How do you create service account?
+In Admin console, under web API authentication we can create service account

 ## 13. What is the difference between SAML and LDAP?